Handwritten meteorological record

 Analyses and assessments of climate conditions from a paleoclimate perspective that strive to educate, inform, and highlight the importance of paleoclimate research.

-A list of links to NCDC's full suite of climate monitoring products.
+A list of links to NCEI's full suite of climate monitoring products.